Info Security PG: What is the difference between traditional network security devices and next-generation network security devices?

-Rake Narang: What should an organization consider before making the move to next-generation security devices?
+Info Security PG: What should an organization consider before making the move to next-generation security devices?

 Dr. Avishai Wool: It is clear that at least for certain parts of the network, next-generation firewalls make a whole lot of sense.
 However, generally speaking, more granular network security policies equal more complexity.
 So the big question becomes, how can organizations take advantage of the clear benefits of NGFWs while minimizing the complexity, administrative burden and risk from improper configurations?